mariesophiet/master_thesis/docs/performance_results/performance_metrics_guide.md

 | Connections in Real Time (Session Reuse)    | Handshakes per real-world time with session reuse.
 Reflects practical performance with resumed sessions.          |

 ### TLS Speed Testing
-TLS speed testing benchmarks the raw cryptographic performance of PQC and Hybrid-PQC algorithms when integrated into the OpenSSL for both natively supported algorithms and those provided by the OQS-Provider library.
+TLS speed testing benchmarks the raw cryptographic performance of PQC and Hybrid-PQC algorithms when integrated into OpenSSL for both natively supported algorithms and those provided by the OQS-Provider library.
 This is done using the OpenSSL `s_speed` tool, which measures the execution time and throughput of cryptographic operations for each algorithm.

 The primary objective of this test is to gather the base system performance of the schemes when integrated into the OpenSSL library.
-The results provide insight into the algorithm’s standalone efficiency when running within OpenSSL, which can produce additional overhead compared to the performance tests provided by the computational performance testing suite.
+The results provide insight into the algorithm's standalone efficiency when running within OpenSSL, which can produce additional overhead compared to the performance tests provided by the computational performance testing suite.

 #### Digital Signature Algorithm Metrics
 The following table describes the metrics collected for digital signature algorithms during TLS speed testing: